 Virtual pilgrimage presenters

-Pastor, The Community of St. Hildegard.
-The Rev. Dr. Shanon Sterringer is a theologian and an ordained priest (ARCWP) with over two decades of pastoral experience and a strong advocate for holistic health/spirituality.
-The Rev. Dr. Sterringer’s 30-Day Journey with St. Hildegard von Bingen, is available as a companion book.
-Enrich each day with wisdom from our greatest spiritual thinkers.
-Through brief daily readings and reflections, the 30-Day Journey series invites readers to be inspired and transformed.
-The Hildegard Haus in Fairport Harbor, Ohio is the home of The Community of St. Hildegard, an inclusive Christian community where all are welcome to fully participate in the sacramental celebrations. with wisdom from our greatest spiritual thinkers.
-Through brief daily readings and reflections, the 30-Day Journey series invites readers to be inspired and transformed.
-The Hildegard Haus in Fairport Harbor, Ohio is the home of The Community of St. Hildegard, an inclusive Christian community where all are welcome to fully participate in the sacramental celebrations.
+Rev. Dr. Shanon Sterringer is a theologian and ordained priest (ARCWP) with over two decades of pastoral experience and a commitment to holistic health and spirituality.
+Her 30-Day Journey with St. Hildegard von Bingen offers daily readings and reflections inspired by Hildegard’s wisdom.
+The Hildegard Haus in Fairport Harbor, Ohio is the home of The Community of St. Hildegard — an inclusive Christian community where all are welcome to fully participate in the sacramental celebrations.

-Karen is the executive director and founder of the Hildegard House, Kentucky’s first and only comfort care home.
-Homeless can’t receive hospice care unless they are housed.
-Through the support of our community and with the help of many volunteers, we provide a home and compassionate care for individuals at the end of life who have no home or loved ones to care for them so that they may die with dignity.
+Karen Cassidy is the executive director and founder of Hildegard House, Kentucky’s first and only comfort care home.
+The house provides shelter and compassionate end-of-life care for individuals who have no home or loved ones to care for them, so that they may die with dignity.

-Following the call of her longing, Mary has moved through unchartered territories and found herself in a variety of roles including entrepreneur, pastor, teacher, preacher and podcaster.
-After leaving traditional religion, she founded a spiritual community for seekers in 2006 called Tree of Life Community, affectionately referred to by its members as “the church of I Don’t Know.”
-Mary has recently become a Reiki practitioner and is enjoying exploring the healing power of energy work.
-She has also recently begun a podcast called Watering Whole with Mary and is available wherever you listen.
-Her spiritual journey is immersed in Earth spirituality and one of the ways she engages spiritual practice is through Art as Meditation, which she expresses primarily through writing poetry and painting.
-She offers a variety of classes for spiritual development including Sacred Embodiment which focuses on chakra balancing and alignment, Art as Meditation, Creation’s Spirituality, and Using Tarot to Explore the Archetypes, and more.
+Following the call of her longing, Mary has moved through uncharted territories as entrepreneur, pastor, teacher, preacher, and podcaster.
+After leaving traditional religion, she founded a spiritual community for seekers in 2006 called Tree of Life Community.
+A Reiki practitioner and host of the podcast Watering Whole with Mary, her spiritual journey is immersed in Earth spirituality expressed through Art as Meditation, poetry, and painting.
+She offers classes in Sacred Embodiment, Creation Spirituality, and Art as Meditation.

 Carl Johann Schroeder